maizner/TourExperto/readme.md

 │
 ├── layout/
 │   │
-│   ├── default.njk                         # Default template you can reuse (extend)
+│   └── default.njk                         # Default template you can reuse (extend)
+│        ├── _header.njk
+│	       └── _footer.njk
-│   │
+│
 ├── Partials/
+│	    └── pageOne/                          #Partial sections.
+Easy to change folder to shared in case another page will use it.
+│        ├── _section1.njk
+│	       └── _....njk
+├── macros/
-│	│   └── macros/             			#allows you to define reusable chunks of content.
+│	       └── macro-formField.njk            #allows you to define reusable chunks of content.
-│	│		│								It is similar to a function in a
-│	│   	│                       		programming language.
-Is what we call "components" in SASS, │	│		│								just is more appropiate call it for it´s tag in nunjucks.
-│	│       │
-│	│       │── marcro-formField.njk        # Eg Formfields (input, textarea, submit)
-│	│       └── macro-grid.njk              # Eg Card grid
-│	│
-│	└── list.njk
 │
 ├── shared/
-│	└── macros/
 │       │
-│	    │
-│	    │── marcro-footer.njk
-│       │
 │       ├── meta.njk                        # Social media meta tags
-│       └── nav.njk                       # Navigation
+│       └── loader.njk                      # Loader
 │
 └── pageOne.njk                             # The result of all partials(shared, partials, layout).
 In charge of HTML page in ./dist folder
 ```